 Shimano 105 is the most affordable performance-focused groupset from the Japanese firm, and comes on many mid-market road bikes.

 This 11-speed group is considered by many riders to be the best combination of performance, durability and value.
-At the moment there is no 105 hydraulic disc option, but Shimano's RS505 levers are considered to be 105-equivalent.
+The launch of the latest 105 R7000 groupset brought matching hydraulic levers and disc brakes.
+Previously, the lumpy RS505 levers were considered 105-equivalent.

 Shimano Ultegra sits one below the professional-level Dura-Ace.